fenago/ansible-course/md/Lab_10.md

 When the syntax check doesn\'t find any errors, the output will resemble the previous one, where it listed the files that were analyzed without listing any errors.

-Since Ansible knows all the supported options in all the supported modules, it can quickly read your code and validate whether the YAML you provided contains all the required fields and that it does not contain any unsupported fields.

 Summary